I have a confession to make.

 After our first local flight from Tamarindo to San Jose, the idea of driving 5 hours one way makes my shoulders slump in despair.
 It’s a lot of time in the car to travel 258 kilometers (160 miles)!

 That’s why when we went on our first local flight to San Jose that took only 30 minutes, we couldn’t how believe how much time we saved.
 If we could always fly, we would!
 Flying is a great way to get around Costa Rica if budget is not a huge factor for your trip.
 You save a ton of time, get incredible views and it is quite an experience!
 So if you’re visiting for a short trip, definitely consider flying to your destinations.

 The flight from San Jose to Quepos is 17 minutes.
-Driving time is around 2.5 hours so this saves a whole lot of time.
+Driving time is around 3 hours so this saves a whole lot of time.
 Since we had passengers on our flight who were going to Drake Bay and Puerto Jimenez, the route wasn’t direct from San Jose to Quepos.
-We went San Jose –> Puerto Jimenez –> Drake Bay –> Quepos then the plane went back to San Jose.
-We got a tour of the entire Osa Peninsula and South Pacific!
+We went San Jose –> Puerto Jimenez –> Drake Bay –> Quepos.
+It actually worked out for us because we got to see the whole Osa Peninsula and South Pacific coast from the air!

-Because we had to make two extra stops, the entire flight took roughly 1.5 hours.
-After they land at the airport, they let the passengers off, board and then take off.
-It takes no more than 10 minutes at each airport so you’re not spending a ton of time waiting around at least.
+Because we had to make two extra stops, the entire flight took roughly 1.5 hours since they had to land, deplane, board and take off.
+However, it didn’t take longer than 10 minutes at each airport so we weren’t waiting around very long.

 Here are some of the photos from the flights.
 This route of the South Pacific and Osa Peninsula has some gorgeous views of the coastline and jungle!

 This flight takes about 45 minutes.
 We flew in September so we couldn’t get a clear view the entire time but we did get to see a lot.
 Thankfully, it wasn’t raining (September is one of the rainiest months) but it was pretty cloudy.